mindstorm8191/settlerswarlords/notes/futureprocesses.md

 ### Ice skates

 -   Ice skates can be a simple way to travel quickly over frozen lakes - much faster than walking through snow on the banks
 -   Ice skates can be made primitively using bones... they probably won't last long though.
-Iron ones should be easy to produce as well
+Iron ones should be easy to produce as well, once iron is available.
+Steel skates will last even longer
 -   Additional ice skate based equipment could be made as well, such as carts, to ferry resources over long distances on frozen lakes
 -   We should give suggestions to users to produce ice skates for these roles